uditsahuz/Ai-Blog-Generator/README.md

 ## License

 MIT License - feel free to use this project for your own blog or as a starting point for your applications.

+## Testing

+To run all tests: `npm test`

+All new features or bug fixes should be accompanied by either a unit or integration test.
+See the `__tests__` folder for examples.
+Recommended libraries: Jest, React Testing Library, and Playwright (for E2E/browser testing).